6 scarily simple security slip-ups businesses still make

 1. No centralised (pumpkin) patch management

-With cyber-attacks a constant threat to all organisations, maintaining systems security is increasingly critical and requires constant vigilance.
+With cyber-attacks a constant threat, maintaining systems security is critical and requires constant vigilance.
 However despite the threat of attack many businesses often still decide not to implement some of the latest security updates.
 One reason is that they decide they cannot afford the risk of disruption to services that patching can sometimes cause.
 This is a false economy.
 Leaving your business open to vulnerabilities could end up costing you more than the potential patch disruption.

 Once a vulnerability has been disclosed it’s only a matter of time before hackers use that information to devise exploits.
 Heartbleed is one such example.
 Attacks against systems vulnerable to Heartbleed, a vulnerability within OpenSSL, allowed the disclosure of a small amount of data held in the system’s memory – which was potentially enough to retrieve usernames, passwords or other sensitive data.